ChengxiHAN/HANet-CD/README.md

 ## Revised parameters
- You can revised related parameters in the `metadata.json` file.
+ You can revise related parameters in the `metadata.json` file.

-## Traing,Test and Visualization Process
+## Training, Test and Visualization Process

 ```bash
 python trainHCX.py